Kim Kardashian: Prison reform and clemency advocacy

 In April 2022, Kardashian advocated for the clemency of Melissa Lucio, the only woman of Hispanic descent on Texas' death row, in a series of tweets.
 She tweeted, "I recently just read about the case of Melissa Lucio and wanted to share her story with you.
 She has been on death row for over 14 years for her daughter's death that was a tragic accident."
 Lucio is on death row for the abuse and death of her daughter, who was two years old.
 Kardashian deleted the series of tweets the same day.
 When Lucio was granted a stay of execution on April 25, Kardashian celebrated on her social media channels.

 In July 2022, Kardashian expressed support and petitioned for the release of rapper Gunna, who was imprisoned without bond, charged with one count of violating the Racketeer Influenced and Corrupt Organizations Act.
 However, in October of the same year, Gunna was again denied release from jail ahead of his January trial.
 In December, Gunna pled guilty to a single charge of racketeering and was sentenced to five years in prison, with one year commuted to time served and the rest of the sentence suspended subject to probation conditions.
-He was later released from jail.
+He was soon released from jail, and instead was ordered to serve 500 hours of community service.

+In December 2023, Kardashian publicly expressed her belief in the innocence of Alabama prisoner Toforest Johnson, who has been on death row for more than 25 years despite calls for his conviction to be overturned from the original trial prosecutor in his case and the current District Attorney, Danny Carr.
+Kardashian posted about Johnson's case on her Instagram account, asking "Who is Toforest Johnson?
+And why does the state of Alabama have an innocent man on death row?"
+She added a link to Earwitness, a serial podcast about Johnson's case and also to an advocacy website that contains more information about Johnson's case.
+Kardashian spoke out about Johnson's case again in March and April 2024, when she posted a video of Johnson's daughter Akeriya Terry on her Instagram account.
+Johnson remains on Alabama's death row and no execution date has yet been set.